 - Park in the Belle Isle parking lot then walk across the Tyler Potterfield Memorial Bridge and follow the walkway around the bend.
 The path around the bend runs along some train tracks.
 Continue on that until you get under the Manchester Bridge, then walk towards the river.
 You’ll see the flood wall.

 Don’t Leave the Flood Wall though after Sunset

-Another reason to watch the sunset from the Manchester Bridge/Flood Wall area is to witness this classic view of RVA once night falls.
+Another reason to watch from the Manchester Bridge/Flood Wall area is to witness this classic view of Richmond once night falls.
 Check out the following 2 images to see what I’m talking about.

-PS: This is a must visit during the holiday season.
-RVA is covered in Christmas Lights.
+PS: This is a must-visit during the holiday season.
+Richmond VA is covered in Christmas lights.
 It’s breathtaking.

-Hope everyone gets out to catch some sunsets here soon and finds this helpful.
+Hope everyone gets out to catch some Richmond sunsets here soon and finds this helpful.

 What are your favorite spots?
 Have you been to any of these?